thiagoteixeira/thiagoteixeira.github.io/_posts/2017-12-02-how-to-create-spring-boot-application.md

 Using a text editor ( I recommend [Visual Studio Code](https://code.visualstudio.com/)), open the demo folder.

-Now we are going to create the web controler named HelloWorldController.java:
+Now we are going to create the web controller named HelloWorldController.java:
 <img src="{{ site.img_path }}/java/first-steps-springboot/hello-world-controller-java.png" width="75%">

 Using the command prompt you can initialize the application using the **mvn spring-boot:run** command using [Maven](https://maven.apache.org).
-After the execution you will see the success message referring to the initialization from an embedded Apache Tomcat.
+After the execution, you will see the success message referring to the initialization from an embedded Apache Tomcat.

 ** 2017-12-02 12:40:50.915  INFO 7444 --- [           main] com.example.demo.DemoApplication         : Started DemoApplication in 6.207 seconds (JVM running for
  14.739) **